e271828e/Flight.jl/docs/notes/design/framework_spec.md

   style: contracts describe table cells, recomputed from scratch every sweep, needing only types; `init_*` describe stores — the model's memory, which must have contents before the first sweep can run.
+  **These declarations stay one-argument**, and the criterion is the register they live in (row 166), stated once here and referred to from below: a *by-value* declaration states nominal physics — its *types* walk by rule, [§7.1](#71-continuous-state-structured-immutable-flat-backing) forcing every state leaf to follow the activation scalar, so a `T` in the signature would record no choice its author could make, and partials enter through per-invocation seeding, never through initialization; a *by-type* declaration is a function of the activation scalar, which is why `output_types` takes it on the continuous tier; a *by-allocation* declaration takes the scalar too, `workspace(c, T)` being the standing precedent (row 77).
+  The criterion, not uniformity, is the rule: a `T` in a signature means a choice was made there.

 #### `input_types(::C)`